Keploy vs Momentic

 Momentic can verify that end-to-end user flows still work after a backend refactor, but it cannot pinpoint which specific backend service broke.
 It validates the outcome but does not help isolate the root cause.

-Looking for a Momentic Alternative?
+Looking for a Momentic alternative?